hdanniel/jenkinson/README.md

     jenkinson --profile ANOTHER_PROFILE configure

 After running *configure* , jenkinson will check if [CSRF](https://wiki.jenkins.io/display/JENKINS/CSRF+Protection) is enabled in jenkins.
-If that's the case it will add jenkins' crumb parameter in order to send POST requests to jenkins.
+If that's the case it will add jenkins' crumb parameters into the credentials file in order to send POST requests to jenkins.